 (a) Independent verification shall include verification of the amount of the asset or income involved, whether the assistance group actually has or had access to such asset or income and the period during which access occurred.
 When a county agency has information that indicates that independent verification is not needed, such verification is not required.
 Unearned income from IRS is the exception to this policy.

 (F) What actions shall be taken when data exchange information is received?

 When information is received as a result of data exchange agreements, county agencies shall initiate and pursue action on the assistance groups.
 The following should occur:

 (1) Review of the information and comparison of it to case record information;

 (2) For all new or previously unverified information received, contact the assistance groups and/or collateral contacts to resolve discrepancies as specified in rule 5101:4-2-09 of the Administrative Code and paragraphs (E)(1) and (E)(2) of this rule; and

 (3) When discrepancies warrant reducing benefits or terminating eligibility, send notices of adverse action.

 (4) County agencies shall initiate, pursue and complete the actions specified in this paragraph within forty-five days from receipt of the information.
-Actions may be completed later than ninety days from the match when the only reason the actions cannot be completed is the non-receipt of verification requests from the collateral contacts and the actions are completed as specified in rule 5101:4-7-01 of the Administrative Code.
+Actions may be completed later than forty-five days from the match when the only reason the actions cannot be completed is the non-receipt of verification requests from the collateral contacts and the actions are completed as specified in rule 5101:4-7-01 of the Administrative Code.
 The results of these actions should be documented on the compliance tracking screens in the statewide automated eligibility system.